There are several models of cooperative housing:

 - convening a membership meeting at least once a year,

-- timely execution of the accounts and their publication in the collection of documents of the commercial register,
+- accounting of housing cooperatives – timely execution of the financial statements and their publication in the collection of documents of the commercial register,

-- the day-to-day running of the building, carrying out regular inspections and rectifying defects from those inspections.
-This can also be addressed by a house management contract, whereby an external administrator is entrusted with these duties.
+- the day-to-day running of the building, carrying out regular audits and rectifying defects from these audits.
+This can also be resolved by a house management contract, where an external administrator is entrusted with these duties.

 A general but equally important duty is the duty to manage with due care, i.e. in a conscientious and responsible manner, as in the care of one’s own property.

-Tip: If a cooperative is not managed as it should be, there can be personal and financial consequences.
+If a cooperative does not manage as it should, there can be personal and financial consequences.
 You can read more about the personal liability of the HOA and BD bodies in our next article.

 Advantages and disadvantages of cooperative housing